Ryan McMahon Preview, Player Props: Rockies vs. Diamondbacks

-The Colorado Rockies and Ryan McMahon (.385 slugging percentage over his past 10 games, including one homer), battle starting pitcher Brandon Pfaadt and the Arizona Diamondbacks at Chase Field, Tuesday at 9:40 PM ET.
+The Colorado Rockies and Ryan McMahon (.385 slugging percentage over his past 10 games, including one homer), take on starting pitcher Zach Davies and the Arizona Diamondbacks at Chase Field, Wednesday at 3:40 PM ET.

 Ryan McMahon Game Info & Props vs. the Diamondbacks